 What is your favourite colour?
 Write it down and then write a list of all the things that have this colour.

-For example: Blue = sky, sea, jumper, dress, hyacinths, my engagement ring, birth of baby boy balloon, baby boy’s bedroom, bluebells, husband’s eyes
+For example: Blue = sky, sea, jumper, dress, hyacinths, my engagement ring, balloon, baby, bicycle, bluebells, husband’s eyes

 Red= London double decker bus, post- box, fire-engine, ruby ring, Father Christmas’ suit, fire, flames, blood,